icyphox/site/pages/blog/pycon-wrap-up.md

 It's not much, and
-I can't be bothered to format them like a collage or whatever, so I'll just dump them here -- as is.
+I can't be bothered to format them like a collage or whatever, so I'll just dump them here---as is.

 ![nice badge](/static/img/silly_badge.jpg)
 ![awkward smile!](/static/img/abhishek_anmol.jpg)